Textualize/textual/docs/introduction.md

 These new rules are prefixed with `.started`.
 The `.` indicates that `.started` refers to a CSS class called "started".
 The new styles will be applied only to widgets that have these styles.

 Some of the new styles have more than one selector separated by a space.
-The space indicates that the next selector should match a style.
+The space indicates that the rule should match the second selector if it is a child of the first.
 Let's look at one of these styles:

 ```sass
 .started #start {